vesoft-inc/nebula/docs/rfcs/0001-ssl-transportation.md

 1. Self Signed: only provide `cert_path` and `key_path`.
 2. CA Signed: provide `cert_path`, `key_path` and `ca_path`.

-And provide three policy to control crypto components;
+And provide three policies to control crypto components;

-1. Crypto the whole data transportation in the cluster when the flag `enable_ssl` is set to `true`.
-In this mode, we enable SSL/TLS transportation for follow components of daemon:
+1. Encrypt the whole data transportation in the cluster when the flag `enable_ssl` is set to `true`.
+In this mode, we enable SSL/TLS transportation for following components of daemon:

 ```plain
 graphd: meta client + storage client + graph server